Green peas Pulao ( Matar Pulao)

-1. Soak basmati rice for 20 minutes in enough water.
-Drain and set aside.
+1. Soak basmati rice for 20 – 30 minutes in enough water.
+Drain well.

-2. Heat 1.5 tbsp oil/ghee/butter in a pressure cooker (I used a 5 liter pressure cooker).
+2. Heat 1.5 tbsp oil/ghee/butter in a pressure cooker (Use a 4 or 5 liter pressure cooker).
 Add whole spices and stir until fragrant.
 Next add cashews and stir until golden.
-Add chopped onion and ginger-garlic paste.
+Add chopped onion, little salt and ginger-garlic paste.
 Saute until onion turns transparent and raw smell of ginger-garlic paste is gone.
 Add turmeric powder, stir and then add green chilies and chopped mint leaves.
 Saute for 1 minute.
 Add green peas.
 Mix well.
+Cook for a minute.

 3. Next add drained basmati rice.
 Mix well and stir everything for one minute.
-Add hot water.
+Add 3 cups of hot water.
 Mix well.
 Add salt to taste.
+Bring it to a boil and taste-check for salt.
+The water should be slightly salty.
 Close the pressure-cooker with its lid.
 Cook at medium heat until steam starts coming out profusely.
-Place the weight on top and bring down the heat to medium-low.
-Cook for 5 minutes.
+Place the cooker weight on top and bring down the heat to low.
+Cook for 3 – 5 minutes.
 Switch off.
 Open the pressure-cooker when pressure releases or after 10 – 15 minutes.
-Peas pulav will be perfectly done.
-Fluff rice with a fork, mix everything carefully and transfer to a serving bowl.
-Garnish with cilantro etc. Enjoy this yummy green peas pulao with raita, pickle, pappad and any spicy curry of your choice.
+Peas pulao will be perfectly done.
+Fluff rice gently with a fork, mix everything carefully and transfer to a serving bowl.
+Garnish with cilantro.
+Enjoy this yummy green peas pulao with raita, pickle, pappad and any spicy curry of your choice.